 Is he focused entirely on their military conquests or does he have a broader point to make about Greek culture?

 It’s not solely about Alexander’s conquests, although his skill as a general is mentioned a lot.
-But there are stories about Alexander’s interest in culture, sometimes suspiciously so because, for example, Arrian is not particularly keen to suggest that Alexander adopted Persian clothes, but Alexander did adopt Persian clothes and some Persian court practices.
+There are stories about Alexander’s interest in culture, sometimes suspiciously so because, for example, Arrian is not particularly keen to suggest that Alexander adopted Persian clothes, but Alexander did adopt Persian clothes and some Persian court practices.
 Arrian is ambivalent about these, so he does present these aspects in a bad way to some extent, but at the end he says, ‘well, he was only doing it to be a better ruler.’
 Broadly speaking, Arrian wants to suggest that most of the time Alexander is moderate and it’s only occasionally that he is excessive.
 At the very end there’s a sort of obituary of Alexander where he sums things up and he says, amongst other things that, according to Aristobulus, Alexander only ever drank moderately.
 So Arrian was trying to play down the stories of Alexander getting drunk and doing things in a drunken fury, although even he shows that this happened from time to time.

 So, it’s a picture of Alexander as a good character, more perhaps than Alexander as a bearer of Greek culture.
 But that Greekness is there in Arrian, minimising the extent to which Alexander was working within an Achaemenid Persian set up.